2016 Oregon elections: General election

+Results

 Governor

-This election determined who fills the remaining two years of the term of Democratic governor John Kitzhaber, who was re-elected in 2014 and resigned in 2015.
-The incumbent governor is Democrat Kate Brown, who succeeded to the governor's office as Oregon Secretary of State.
-Brown won re-election; the next gubernatorial election is in 2018.
+This election determined who would fill the remaining two years of the term of Democratic governor John Kitzhaber, who was re-elected in 2014 and resigned in 2015.
+The incumbent governor was Democrat Kate Brown, who succeeded to the governor's office as Oregon Secretary of State.
+Brown won re-election; the next gubernatorial election would be in 2018.

 Secretary of State

 Incumbent Democratic Secretary of State Jeanne Atkins declined to seek election; she was appointed in March 2015 following Kate Brown's ascension to the governorship.